galacticcouncil/Basilisk-XCM/README.md

 ### General Info
 ***
 <p>This repo contains software that allows the user to experiment and make XCM transfers in the Rococo testnet environment.</p>
-<p>Futhermore, it contains detailed code in regards to functions, objects and setups showing to any developer what functions have to be called and how XCM transfers can be expanded in more parachains and assets
+<p>Futhermore, it contains detailed code in regards to functions, objects and setups to show any developer which functions have to be called and how XCM transfers can be expanded across more parachains and assets.
 </p>
 <p>
-At the time of writing this software although HRMP channels have been openened between Basilisk and several parachains there was not a token generation event and therefore impossible for us to develop on Kusama/Polkadot for Basilisk/HydraDX.
+At the time of writing this software although HRMP channels have been opened between Basilisk and several parachains, there has not been a token generation event and therefore it was not possible for us to develop on Kusama/Polkadot for Basilisk/HydraDX.
 </p>
 <p>
-The Basilisk team has provided an environment of three parachains in Rococo Basilisk, Karura and Phala along with respective faucet tokens so we can develop and conduct XCM transfers
+To enable ongoing development the Basilisk team provided an environment of three parachains on the Rococo testnet.

+These were Basilisk, Karura and Phala along with their respective faucet tokens so we could develop and conduct XCM transfers.
 </p>
 <p>
-In addition to a user interface that allows Rococo XCM transfers we have added a full working User Interface for the Kusama ecosystem we developped for another bounty as well.
-It only fits natural to have all ecosystems within the same user interface.
-This also smoothens the transition for developers from Rococo testnet to Kusama mainnet and also expands further on showing how more parachains and assets can be added easily
+In addition to a user interface that allows Rococo XCM transfers, we have added a fully functioning User Interface for the Kusama ecosystem which we developed for another bounty as well.
+It is a natural fit to have all ecosystems within the same user interface.
+This also smoothens the transition for developers from the Rococo testnet to the Kusama mainnet and also expands further on showing how more parachains and assets can be easily added.
 </p>
 <br>